isaacnmm/pestpolicy-hugo2XX/content/posts/can-bearded-dragons-eat-mango/index.md

 Could be you have come across a number of them at market place or you grow various mango species and wonders if bearded dragons can eat them
 .
 It may also concern you if beardies can eat mango peels, leaves or stems/backs.
 **So, the question here is, can Bearded Dragons Eat Mangoes?
 The direct answer is YES!
 Beardies feed on mangoes without any problems.
-Actually, mangoes are rich in minerals and Vitamins (needed for growth and immune boost).�**
+Actually, mangoes are rich in minerals and Vitamins (needed for growth and immune boost).**

 ## Details: Can Bearded Dragons Eat Mango?
 7 Secrets
 *Moreover, mangoes have relatively low water content (thus prevent over hydration) and it is an aphrodisiac fruit (improves beardies sexual activities). *